AC-Clash/Crucials/README.md

 # Crucials

-My version of Essentials with unique features.
+A plugin that offers crucial and helpful commands.

 NOTE: Crucials isn't fully functional yet.

 ## What Crucials offers

-Crucials isn't just like Essentials.
+Crucials has unique features that make it different from any other plugin that helps server administrators.
 It offers extra commands like /saveserver which saves your entire network to a repo of your choice.